Steerlab/luciole/README.md

 An API for writting Cypress tests in Gleam and a CLI for compiling those tests in JavaScript.

 Luciole is the french word for firefly, but contrary to other bugs, this one will illuminate the night and help you find bugs in your app.
-It's made of an API for writting tests in Gleam and a CLI to translate them into Cypress-readable JavaScript code.
+This tool has a Gleam API for writting Cypress tests, and a CLI to transpile them to JavaScript with Cypress syntax.

 <!-- [![Package Version](https://img.shields.io/hexpm/v/luciole)](https://hex.pm/packages/luciole)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/luciole/) -->

 ## Requirements

 - Node.js >= 24.x
-- Yarn >= 1.22
-- TypeScript >= 5.x
 - Gleam >= 1.9.x
 - Cypress >= 14.x
+- Any package manager (ex: yarn >= 1.22)

 ## Installation